pazz/alot/docs/source/configuration/theming.rst

 values defined in '[[threadline]]'.

-The section used to theme a particular thread is the first one (in file-order) that matches the criteria defined by its 'query' and 'taggeswith' values:
+The section used to theme a particular thread is the first one (in file-order) that matches the criteria defined by its 'query' and 'tagged_with' values:

 * If 'query' is defined, the thread must match that querystring.
 * If 'tagged_with' is defined, is value (string list)  must be a subset of the accumulated tags of all messages in the thread.